-When the TXSOC bit (as read from the Transmit FIFO) is HIGH, an extra character is inserted into the data stream.
+When the TXSOC bit (as read from the Transmit FIFO) is HIGH, an extra character is inserted into the data stream (except for the 101 case).
 This extra character is always a Special Character code (see Table 11) that is used to inform the remote receiver that the immediately following character should be interpreted differently from its normal meaning.
 The associated character present on TXDATA[x:0] is always encoded as a data character.